Mika (singer): Side projects and endorsements

 Mika is the narrator and voice of the main character, Mustafa, in the 84-minute French-language version of the animated film The Prophet.
-The film was produced by Salma Hayek and is based on a book of poetry by world-renowned Lebanese-American writer, poet and visual artist Kahlil Gibran.
+The film was produced by Salma Hayek and is based on a book of poetry by Lebanese-American writer, poet and visual artist Kahlil Gibran.
 At the Cannes Film Festival in 2014, Mika joined Hayek, her husband and her daughter (who also voices a character in the French version), and actress Julie Gayet on the red carpet to celebrate the film's launch.
-The French version was released in theaters in France on 2 December 2015 and on DVD/Blu-ray in August 2016.
+The French version was released in theaters in France on 2 December 2015, and on DVD/Blu-ray in August 2016.
 To promote its theatrical release Hayek and Mika appeared together on the French TV shows C à Vous on 1 December 2015 and Le Grand 8 on 2 December 2015.

 In Trieste, Italy, on 11–12 July 2014, Mika and his sister Yasmine were two of the judges for the International Talent Support Contest (ITS).
 They judged 10 pieces in the Swatch-sponsored "ITS ARTWORK" category.

 Mika covered the song "Je Chante" by Charles Trenet for TGV's advertising campaign in 2015, and appeared in a related video/commercial.
-The song is on Mika's November 2015 reissue of No Place in Heaven as the 15th track on the French edition of the album.
+The song is on Mika's November 2015 reissue of No Place in Heaven as the fifteenth track on the French edition of the album.

 In May 2016, Mika and Yasmine unveiled another Swatch watch that they had designed.
 This Swatch was named Mumu-Cucurrucucu.
 It has an engraved golden dial with a bright-colored geometric design dominated by white and green, and comes in a box also designed by Mika and his sister.

 Mika was part of an advertising campaign for the Peugeot 108 automobile in March 2017.
 At the time he said, "The new campaign is a fun collision of my world and that of the 108."
 Also, at the end of 2017, Mika began a collaboration with Pilot pens.
 He and his sister Yasmine designed a collection of 24 different pens to help celebrate Pilot's 100th anniversary.
 As part of the promotion for this collaboration, a newly remixed (by Ryan Riback) version of Mika's song "Celebrate" was released and used in advertisements.

 Mika became an Opel brand ambassador in Italy in autumn 2020 and starred in a commercial for the Corsa-e in September 2020, one for the 100% electric Mokka-e in October 2020, and one for Opel Grandland X Plug-in-Hybrid in February 2021.
 All three commercials prominently featured his song "Domani".

 At the International Talent Support (ITS) Contest in October 2020, Mika and his sister Yasmine were on the international jury, helping to decide the winners of the ITS Responsible Fashion Award and the ITS Responsible Accessories Award.
 Due to the global COVID-19 pandemic, the jury met virtually and no in-person event was held.
 The results were live-streamed on 23 October 2020, but Mika and Yasmine only appeared as photos while the host introduced the jurors.